-Obama's town hall was not broadcast live across China on television.
-It was shown on local Shanghai TV and streamed online on two big national Internet portals, but the quality was choppy and hard to hear.
+The town hall was not broadcast live across China on television, but was shown on local Shanghai TV and streamed online on two big national Internet portals.

 Obama is in the midst of a weeklong Asia trip.
-He came with a vast agenda of security, economic and environmental concerns, although always looming was how he would deal with human rights while in China.
+He came with a vast agenda of security, economic and environmental concerns.